 What every company should do with Business Intelligence

-This article is part of the November 2010, Vol. 4 issue of Master data services: A work in progress
+This article is part of the SQL Server Insider issue of November 2010, Vol. 4

 SQL Server 2008 R2 hosts the Master Data Services feature, which can help businesses standardize sets of data.
 Microsoft didn’t quite let MDS gestate long enough, though, and it lacks a few crucial qualities.

 When used properly, the robust business intelligence stack in SQL Server 2008 R2 helps companies run more efficiently.
 Are you getting the most out of your BI?

 SQL Server 2008's data collector feature automates the collection of critical performance data, which DBAs can then analyze using brand new SSMS reports.